 The History of Basketball's Arrival in Indonesia

-In 1948, basketball was first competed nationally at the First National Sports Week (PON) in Solo.
-The dominant clubs at the time were from the Chinese community.
 Further developments were marked by the founding of the All-Indonesia Basketball Association (Perbasi) on October 23, 1951, which became the official governing body for basketball in Indonesia.
 Perbasi was then accepted as a member of FIBA in 1953, and Indonesia began participating in international tournaments such as the Asian Games and the World Basketball Championship.

 The Development of Basketball Organizations in Indonesia

 The development of basketball organizations in Indonesia began with the formation of the All-Indonesia Basketball Association (PERBASI).
-PERBASI united local clubs, established rules, and held official championships.
-This organization established basketball as a structured and competitive sport, not just a school or community game.
+PERBASI united local clubs, established regulations, and held official championships.

-The competition and tournament system supports the development of young athletes, coaches, and improving the quality of play at the national level.
-Many people think basketball development only occurs on the court, but formal organizational support is crucial to the sport's progress.
-Understanding the development of basketball organizations is key to appreciating the governance of the sport in Indonesia, including athlete development and league professionalization.
+The competition and tournament system supports the development of young athletes, the development of coaches, and the improvement of the quality of play at the national level.
+Many people think that basketball development only occurs on the court, but in fact, the support of formal organizations is crucial to the sport's progress.

 Also read: 3 Basic Basketball Techniques You Must Master to Make Your Game as Stylish as Possible on the Court!